-SUMMARY: This document proposes the adoption of a new airworthiness directive (AD) that is applicable to all Boeing Model 767-300 series airplanes modified by supplemental type certificate ST00118SE.
-This proposal would require modification of the inflight entertainment (IFE) system and revision of the Airplane Flight Manual.
-This action is necessary to ensure that the flight crew is able to remove electrical power from the IFE system when necessary and is advised of appropriate procedures for such action.
-Inability to remove power from the IFE system during a non-normal or emergency situation could result in inability to control smoke or fumes in the airplane flight deck or cabin.
+SUMMARY: This document proposes the adoption of a new airworthiness directive (AD) that is applicable to all Boeing Model 767-300 series airplanes modified by supplemental type certificate ŠT00157SE.
+This proposal would require modification of the electrical circuits that supply power to the in-flight entertainment (IFE) system.
+This action is necessary to prevent the inability of the flight crew to remove power from the IFE system when necessary.
+Inability to remove power from the IFE system during a nonnormal or emergency situation could result in inability to control smoke or fumes in the airplane flight deck or cabin.
 This action is intended to address the identified unsafe condition.